 How to clean the bath drain

-The quickest and safest way to clean the drain is to pour six tablespoons (4fl oz/ half a cup) of bicarbonate of soda straight down the plug hole followed by an equal measure of white vinegar.
+The quickest and safest way to clean the drain in a bath is to pour six tablespoons (4fl oz/ half a cup) of bicarbonate of soda straight down the plug hole followed by an equal measure of white vinegar.

 This mixture will bubble and foam in the plug, breaking down any blockages.